charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 <p class="table-caption">Odds to cast or [[Through the Breach:Breach]] a [[Primeval Titan:Titan]] on T3 when the flex slots in the above list are cantrips.
 Half of games are simulated on the play, the other half on the draw.
 All values ±1%.</p>

 After looking at [[Desperate Ritual]] and [[Hour of Promise]], we might look at [[Oath of Nissa]] as a compromise between them.
 It gives a smaller boost to our percentages.
 But (unlike with [[Hour of Promise:Hour]]) we're not settling for a smaller haymaker, and (unlike with [[Desperate Ritual:Ritual]]) we're not a glass cannon.
-Put another way, [[Oath of Nissa:Oath]] is the third leg of the speed-resiliency-impact triangle.
+Put another way, [[Oath of Nissa:Oath]] is the third leg of the speed-resiliency-impact triangle:

 - [[Desperate Ritual]] boosts our odds of playing [[Primeval Titan]] on T3 by 27%, but it doesn't play well against counterspells and discard.
 - [[Hour of Promise]] boosts our odds of doing *something* big on T3 by 23%, and insulates us against disruption, but [[Hour of Promise:Hour]] doesn't race as well as an actual [[Primeval Titan:Titan]].
 - [[Oath of Nissa]] insulates us against disruption and boosts our odds of playing [[Primeval Titan]] on T3, but only by 11%.

 > something something...
 Plan A probably means playing one of these.
 Plan B is Jund with a combo finish... boring.